-Hair Dye and Straightener Use Linked To Higher Cancer Risk Especially For Black Women
+Hair Dyes And Straighteners Linked To Higher Cancer Risk, Especially For Black Women

 New research raises concern about the safety of permanent hair dye and chemical hair straighteners, especially among African American women.
 The study was published Wednesday in the International Journal of Cancer.